banner-1

 Prayer:

-2nd Luminous Mystery: The Wedding Feast at Cana
+2nd Luminous Mystery: The Wedding at Cana

 Scripture: